 - Disproving allegations – When protective order hearings are held, alleged offenders have the right to present evidence that disputes the allegations made against them.
 This can be achieved through a meticulous review of the facts and circumstances involved in a case, as well as the allegations made by the alleged victim.
 This may involve collecting evidence that directly disproves their claims, such as when a matter of abuse occurred when an alleged offender was not around the accuser, witness testimony, or highlighting exaggerated claims in which the true set of events did not amount to a crime or grounds for an injunction.

 - Immediate action – Because temporary restraining orders are issued quickly in Florida, effectively challenging them begins with taking immediate action.
 By involving an attorney as soon as possible, you can gain the benefit of not only legal guidance and counsel, but also the representation of proven legal minds that can request a continuance and conduct investigations in the unique facts and circumstances involved.
 With the extra time you afford a lawyers by taking immediate action, you can strengthen your ability to challenge the order.

 If you have questions regarding a restraining order, domestic violence charge, or any other criminal allegation in Miami or anywhere in South Florida, trust in the experienced defense attorneys at Hager & Schwartz, P.A.
 Our legal team is available 24/7 to help.
-Call (305) 330-1360 for a FREE consultation.
+Call (305) 330-1360 for an immediate consultation.